 Museums and galleries are a means by which people engage with arts and heritage.
-Many regional institutions hold important collections which have the power to inspire creativity, motivate artistic expression and stimulate local regeneration.
+Many institutions outside London hold important collections which have the power to inspire creativity, motivate artistic expression and stimulate local regeneration.

-The Museums and Galleries Fund aims to help strengthen museums and galleries in the UK.
+The Museums and Galleries Fund aims to help strengthen museums and galleries in the UK, celebrating the unique assets that our regions possess and their benefit to us nationally.
 We want to help organisations enhance and sustain curatorial development to attract a broader and more diverse public.

-We have earmarked 10 per cent of our overall grants budget for the 2021/22 financial year to be awarded through the Fund in 2021.
-We expect to make five or six grants for periods of two to three years.
+We have earmarked 10 per cent of our overall grants budget for the 2024/25 financial year to be awarded through the Fund, with final decisions made in May 2024 for this round.
+We generally expect to make five or six grants for periods of two to three years.
 While the average grant size is circa £90k we will consider higher amounts for exceptional projects.

 What we will fund